karam94/karam94.github.io/content/posts/2020/2020-12-01-Design-Patterns-The-Builder-Pattern.md

 description: "The first of posts in my blog post series where I try to cover all of the Gang of Four Design Patterns in five minutes each, this time it's one of the Creational Patterns... the Builder Pattern!"
 ---

-*Welcome to the first of my [Five Minute Design Patterns series](https://www.karam.io/blog/tag/Five%20Minute%20Design%20Patterns/) where I take a brief look at a design pattern in every post!
+*Welcome to the first of my [Five Minute Design Patterns series](https://www.karam.io/blog/tag/Five%20Minute%20Design%20Patterns/) where I take a brief look at a design pattern every week!
 The reason why I've gone for brief overviews is because I think sometimes, less can be more and not everyone always wants to be drowned in text & UML diagrams.
-My goal is to keep each one of these a maximum of a 5 minute read as per the read length calculation on my blog that can be seen under the blog title.
+My goal is to keep each one of these a maximum of a 5 minute read as per the calculation that can be seen under the blog title.
 This post will cover one of the Creational Patterns, namely the Builder Pattern.
-If you're looking for a post on one of the other of the Gang of Four Design Patterns, you will most likely find them here.*
+If you're looking for a post on one of the other of the Gang of Four Design Patterns, you will most likely find them [here](https://www.karam.io/blog/tag/Five%20Minute%20Design%20Patterns/).*

 -----------------------------
 ## A Brief Overview